mwaraic/codingChallenge/README.md

 period (stored in **Daily_Mileage** table)
 - All random values in **Daily_Mileage** table for an asset sums to mileage in **Vehicle** table
 - Whenver mileage is updated in **Vehicle** table for an asset, a concurrent entry is made in **Daily_Mileage** table
+- Mileage could only be updated once in a day
 - An asset has become inoperative since 2021-08-29 and updating mileage for it would result in exception